What is 5S in Lean?

 - Standardized working and workflow methods

-- Higher team morale, though individual empowerment to make changes for the better.
+- Higher team morale, through individual empowerment to make changes for the better.